tolgahan-arikan/CountdownView/README.md

 Disclaimer note that came after 3 years: I would not suggest to actually use this.
 It was mostly a learning experience.
 In case you are trying to build something similar and trying to find a starting point, I would advise just checking the animation implementation part.

-You can just add the CountdownView folder to your project,
+If you want to use it anyway, you can just add the CountdownView folder to your project.

 ## Usage